komsnega/scripts_for_test_week/README.md

    python company_name_matcher.py
    ```

-5. **View Results**: The script will generate a `result.txt` file in the current directory, containing all matches.
+5. **View Results**: The script will generate a `result_hosts.txt` file in the current directory, containing all matches.

 ## Example

-If the Excel file contains company names like "Haelo International" and "Luxury Stays," and the keyword list includes "Haelo" and "Luxury," the output in `result.txt` might look like:
+If the Excel file contains company names like "Haelo International" and "Luxury Stays," and the keyword list includes "Haelo" and "Luxury," the output in `result_hosts.txt` might look like:

 ```
 word Haelo - matches: